CRClothier/Awesome-Book/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Please give a ⭐️ if you like this project!

 ## Acknowledgments